nugrahsdhka/nugrahsdhka/README.md

 # 👋 Hi, I'm Dhika Setia.

-> **Computer Engineering Student | Backend & System Enthusiast**
+> **Undergraduate Computer Engineering Student | Backend & System Enthusiast**

-I’m a **Computer Engineering student** who enjoys breaking systems apart to understand how they work—and rebuilding them cleaner, faster, and more scalable.
+I’m a **Undergraduate Computer Engineering student** who enjoys breaking systems apart to understand how they work—and rebuilding them cleaner, faster, and more scalable.
 My main focus is **backend development**, **system design**, and **event-driven architectures**.
 I care about **performance**, **clean architecture**, and **engineering decisions that actually make sense**.

 ---